 In the latter case it’s even better that the systems containing the data they need are designed and connected to enable them to retrieve needed information fast with their tasks in mind.
 Yet, this too starts with knowing where data sits.

-In a context of compliance and data protection, the big cybersecurity driver and a key topic for many organizations nowadays, it’s essential to know where specific categories of data sit in the universe of big data, small data, unstructured data and whatever sorts of data and carriers/channels/repositories/systems.
+In a context of compliance and personal data protection, the big cybersecurity driver and a key topic for many organizations nowadays, it’s essential to know where specific categories of data sit in the universe of big data, small data, unstructured data and whatever sorts of data and carriers/channels/repositories/systems.

 In fact, one of the main strategic steps in becoming GDPR compliant is essentially knowing where personal data sits.
 As mentioned on our GDPR overview page it’s part of any strategy (typically the assessment and awareness stages).